bozsahin/cogs542/README.md

 <p>
 <b> NOTES:</b> In this repo.

 <p><b>COURSE CONDUCT: </b> 10 weeks of lecture and discussions.
 4 weeks of research discussion including term presentations.
-Homework.
+Lab work.
 Weekly quiz.
+Quizzes are paper and pencil.
+Lab work is use of a tool for a mini problem.
 <p><b>GRADING: </b>Mid-term exam 15%, final 15%, 1 lab work %10, presentation %15, 10 weekly quizzes (total %45, max.
 9 counted).